firebolt-db/godocs/docs/Guides/loading-data/working-with-semi-structured-data/load-json-data.md

   }
 ]
 ```
-The following code example creates a staging table which contains the raw JSON data so that you can run the subsequent code examples:
+The following code example creates a staging table that stores the raw JSON data, allowing you to run the subsequent examples:

 ```sql
 -- Create a staging table for raw JSON data with one JSON object per row DROP TABLE IF EXISTS doc_visits_source;